No mutant Corona Virus Strain In Pakistan, Says SAPM - UrduPoint

 "Robust PCR tests have at least two target genes and that way you should not miss diagnosing the target just because you may sequence variations in one target or other," she said..

-"We do not have any clinical evidence that mutations are causing different disease it's still speculation," said Dr. Hasan also a professor at Aga Khan Uniiversity.
+"We do not have any clinical evidence that mutations are causing different disease it's still speculation," said Dr. Hasan also a professor at Aga Khan University.

 She reiterated that "Genome Sequencing" is ongoing and it will help us understand the strain diversity and disease associated with with the strains adding that people must continue to strictly adhere to SOPs and help contain the spread of the Covid-19 as well as flu in the country.